Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex3_1_basictensors_strain2d.rst

 simulation.
 In the next example we will examine how we can build custom tensor field sensors as we did for scalar field in the first set of examples.

-Note that this tutorial assumes you are familiar with the use of pyvale for scalar fields as described in the first set of examples.
+Note that this tutorial assumes you are familiar with the use of `pyvale` for scalar fields as described in the first set of examples.

 Test case: point strain sensors on a 2D plate with hole loaded in tension

 ..
-GENERATED FROM PYTHON SOURCE LINES 21-113
+GENERATED FROM PYTHON SOURCE LINES 21-29

 .. code-block:: Python